gobbez/DeepLearningModels/README.md

 For now, there are:

--*Iris*: Recognize different Iris using their features
+-*Iris*: Recognize different Iris using their features -*Cifar10 and Cifar100*: Categorize different images (from plane to dog) by training on 60000 images.

--*Cifar10*: Categorize different images (from plane to dog) by training on 60000 images.
+-*Fashion_MNist*: Categorize different clothing images -*Finance_MMM*: Analyze MMM stock market trend

 ## Deployment